NrgXnat/xsync/GLOBUS_TRANSFER_PLAN.md

 ### 6.1 `globus/GlobusAuthService.java` (`@Service`) — implemented

-- `String getTransferToken(GlobusCredentials, Collection<String>
+- `String getTransferToken(GlobusCredentials)` — client-credentials token
-  dataAccessCollectionIds)` — client-credentials token request for the base Transfer scope (guest collections need no `data_access` dependent scope;
+  request for the base Transfer scope (guest collections need no `data_access` dependent scope; see §4.3).
-  see §4.3).
-The collection-ids parameter is retained for a planned collection-reachability check (an `ls` in connection Test) but does not affect the requested scope.
 A `forceRefresh` overload bypasses the cache for connection tests.
+No collection IDs are needed — the scope is constant and reachability is checked separately (§6.2).
 - In-memory token cache keyed by `(client id + scope)`, with a 5-minute expiry margin; re-fetch on expiry (no refresh token).
 Since the scope is now the constant base Transfer scope, this is effectively one token per